 After meeting a friend from New York in Bangkok, Ralf woke up one morning and thought “what the heck am I going to do with my life?”
 The answer came swiftly: “Study Thai massage.
 You liked that massage so much.’
 And so he moved to Chiang Mai and started studying at Mama Nit’s massage school.

 One morning a young woman came into the school.
 She noticed that class was going on and went back outside.
 Patiently, she sat down with her back to the wall, with the sun shining on her face.
 When class was finished she enquired about the studies.
 Ralf knew she was “the one.”
-A few days later, after a hike up Doi Suthep where she and her best friend sang songs, Ralf and Annica kissed in the Reggae Bar.
-They found great love and companionship.
+A few days later, after a hike up Doi Suthep where she and her best friend sang songs, They kissed in the Reggae Bar and found great love and companionship.

 The next winter Ralf studied Thai massage more thoroughly with Mama Nit, and foot massage at Wat Pho and Loi Kroh.
-Annica studied Thai massage at other schools.
 They studied Zen Shiatsu with Sati (Oda) in a village outside Chiang Mai with a nice group of people.

-In 2003, Ralf and Annica decided to move to the Swedish countryside, and they started the Thai massage business Mitt i Boda.
+In 2003, they decided to move to the Swedish countryside, and started the Thai massage business Mitt i Boda.
 Their first son was born and a year later their second son.
 These were fantastic years.
 So much love and happiness!

 They opened another practice in Falun, and for several years they studied Shiatsu.
 Ralf is incredibly thankful to his teachers for their instruction, and to all the people he has treated over the years.